AsteriskAmpersand/Ice-Stable/README.md

     - Dragon Pod Explosions:
       - MV increased to 15 (up from 5).
       - Element Damage decreased to 50 Dragon (down from 80 Dragon).

+### ──────────【 Clutch Claw 】────────── ###

+- Claw Shot:
+  - Maximum range increased to 13m for Blademasters (up from 9m).
+  - > This change makes Claw Shot's range consistent between Blademasters and Gunners.

 ### ──────────【 Great Sword 】────────── ###